Mahak19/Interview_Desk/README.md

 5. And Many More To Go....

 *Technical Highlights*
-I. Built using React (with TypeScript) and a module-based import system.
+1. Built using React (with TypeScript) and a module-based import system.
-II.
-Webcam access is handled via the browser’s MediaDevices API, with proper permission handling and cleanup.
+2. Webcam access is handled via the browser’s MediaDevices API, with proper permission handling and cleanup.
-III.
-The interview logic is designed to be lightweight and conversational, making it feel like a real dialogue rather than a scripted test.
+3. The interview logic is designed to be lightweight and conversational, making it feel like a real dialogue rather than a scripted test.

 This project is still in active development, and I'm currently working on improving its features and user experience.
 There’s much more to come as I continue refining the AI interactions, UI, and functionality ;)